datasciencecampus/coffee-and-coding/20200114_Natural_Language_Processing/instructions_to_open_the_notebook.md

 Navigate to https://colab.research.google.com
 (A Google search for 'google colab' will find it)

-Sign in to your Google account (or create one)
+Sign in to your Google account (or create one).

 Click 'GitHub' in the tab options on the popup.